 Dental Health Professional Shortage Areas

-A dental health professional shortage area (DHPSA) is a geographic area where there aren’t enough dentists to serve the dental needs of the people living there.
-The designation is used primarily for the purposes of giving loan repayment for dentists and dental hygienists.
-Visit the Ohio Dentist and Dental Hygienist Loan Repayment Programs tab on the Primary Care Office website. for more information about these programs.
+A dental health professional shortage area (HPSA) is a geographic area where there aren’t enough dentists to serve the dental needs of the people living there.
+The designation is used primarily for the purposes of giving loan repayment to dentists and dental hygienists.
+For more information about loan repayment, visit the Primary Care Office website and click on Workforce Programs in the left-hand menu.
 An area must meet three requirements to become a HPSA:

 - The area must be defined as a “rational service area,” meaning that the area must be homogenous and logical in terms of demographics, socio-economics and physical barriers.
 Often, rural HPSAs are defined either by county or a group of townships.
 Urban HPSAs are described by defined neighborhoods or groups of census tracts.